 Xanday’s dog shoes have a sturdy, rubbery sole to provide traction on the hiking trail.
 The upper material is lightweight and breathable, so your dog’s feet stay comfortable in dry and wet conditions.
 The shoes have two reflective Velcro straps to achieve a comfortable, secure fit.
 Unique among dog hiking boots, there’s an additional reflective patch at the toe for added visibility.
 They’re very reasonably priced.

-Their downsides?
-You have to handwash these hiking boots.
+So what are the downsides?
+You have to hand-wash these hiking boots.
 (Yeah, not something to look forward to) Also, a lot of people didn’t feel these boots fit as securely as some of the others.

 Hitting the Trail

 If your dog’s never worn hiking boots before, give them time.
 Boots are a novel experience.
 Give them a chance to smell and see the hiking boots first.
 You can them move to slowly let them wear them for an hour at a time in the house.
 (Don’t hit the trail until they’re comfortable.)
 Signs to look out for that show they need to break the shoes in a bit:

 - Kicking out